 - Bible Study – pen (or computer) in hand, noting what you learn about a passage

-J: One common tool – always keep your Bible Study Journal handy.
+J: One essential tool – always keep your Bible Study Journal handy (written or computer).

 Let’s start here… Read Heb 1:1-4 a few times (include 1 or 2 other translations) and note in your Bible Study Journal the key features about this passage.